nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 CONFIG_SLM_GNSS - GNSS support in SLM
    This option enables additional AT commands for using the GNSS service.

-.. _CONFIG_SLM_AGPS:

-CONFIG_SLM_AGPS - nRF Cloud A-GPS support in SLM
-   This option enables additional AT commands for using the nRF Cloud A-GPS service.
-   It is not selected by default.

-.. _CONFIG_SLM_PGPS:
+.. _CONFIG_SLM_NRF_CLOUD:

-CONFIG_SLM_PGPS - nRF Cloud P-GPS support in SLM
+CONFIG_SLM_NRF_CLOUD - nRF Cloud support in SLM
-   This option enables additional AT commands for using the nRF Cloud P-GPS service.
-   It is not selected by default.

-.. _CONFIG_SLM_LOCATION:

-CONFIG_SLM_LOCATION - nRF Cloud cellular and Wi-Fi location support in SLM This option enables additional AT commands for using the nRF Cloud location service.
+   This option enables additional AT commands for using the nRF Cloud service.
-   It is not selected by default.

 .. _CONFIG_SLM_FTPC: